Read this Kanyakumari travel blog and find out what to expect from the place!

 When you visit a place what is that one thing that you look out for, the most?

-The experience that makes that particular place unique.
+That vibe that makes that particular place unique.

-As suns sets, leaving the sky into a complete darkness, except for a few twinkling dots, the temple also starts glittering with diamonds.
+As suns sets, leaving the sky into complete darkness, except for a few twinkling dots, the temple starts glittering with diamonds.
 And it glitters so perfectly that according to locals, ships often find themselves veering off from the course, assuming it to be a reflection from the lighthouse.

 The rock is surrounded by the ocean.
-On one side you see nothing but the gigantic ocean, looking deep into the never ending blueness – as if there exists a different world that we can never experience doing our time on land.
+On one side you see nothing but the gigantic ocean, looking deep into the never-ending blueness – as if there exists a different world that we can never experience doing our time on land.
 On its exact opposite, you find the fading hills, almost bidding a farewell to us, or perhaps welcoming us, in their own way.

 A meditation hall also stands inside the premises of Vivekananda Memorial, at the exact spot where Vivekananda meditated back in time.
 Though that’s a different thing that ongoing tourists sometimes make it just too tough for you to find some peace during the visiting hours of a wee day.